Alphabetical Plant Listing

 Rambling Roses

-Rambling roses are vigorous shrubs with long, arching stems which emerge from the base of the plants and are easy to train on trellises, over archways and pergolas.
-They are useful for scrambling through bushes and into trees, covering unsightly objects or large expanses of wall.
+Rambling roses are vigorous shrubs with long, arching stems that emerge from the base of the plants and are easy to train on trellises, over archways, and pergolas.
+They are useful for scrambling through bushes and into trees, covering unsightly objects or large expanses of walls.

-• However, new repeat-flowering Rambler varieties are being developed as a result of interbreeding efforts.
+• However, new repeat-flowering Rambler varieties are being developed due to interbreeding efforts.
 Blooming from early summer to fall, these varieties are dearly coveted by gardeners.
-If your heart is set on a Rambler Rose which flowers only once in late spring or early summer, you may want to extend its season of interest and combine it with a repeat-flowering Climbing Rose and/or late-flowering Clematis viticella varieties.
-Blooming profusely over a long period extending from early summer to early fall, these clematis will twine through the roses and produce a pretty display of cheerful blooms until fall.
+If your heart is set on a Rambler Rose, which flowers only once in late spring or early summer, you may want to extend its season of interest and combine it with a repeat-flowering Climbing Rose and/or late-flowering Clematis viticella varieties.
+Blooming profusely over a long period extending from early summer to early fall, these clematis twine through the roses and produce a pretty display of cheerful blooms until fall.
 Learn how to combine roses and clematis and create a dramatic effect.

 • Many Rambler varieties produce crops of decorative hips in the fall, which persist in winter and glitter in the sun.